-- a cooperative approach to safety and environmental management between PoM and Port stakeholders, including but not limited to Ports Victoria, Port tenants, licencees, users and service providers; and - the delivery of best practice safety and environmental management within the Port.
+- a cooperative approach to safety and environmental management between PoM and Port stakeholders, including but not limited to Ports Victoria, Port tenants, licencees, users and service providers; and - delivery of best practice safety and environmental management within the Port.

-Complementing PoM's Board-approved Environment Policy and the SEMP, PoM has the following supporting plans and systems to ensure PoM is managing the port in accordance with its contractual responsibilities under the Port Concession Deed and Port Lease in an environmentally sustainable manner:
+Complementing the Board-approved Environment Policy and the SEMP, PoM has the following supporting plans and systems to ensure PoM is managing the port in accordance with its contractual responsibilities under the Port Concession Deed and Port Lease in an environmentally sustainable manner:

-- a Port Environment Strategy (PES) which is required to be maintained and a PES Annual Report provided to the State as part of the Port Lease; - certification from Bureau Veritas of PoM's IMS to ISO 14001:2015 Environmental management systems, ISO 45001:2018 OH&S management systems, ISO 9001:2015 Quality Management Systems and ISO 55001:2014 Asset Management; and - this DP23-33 Environmental Management Plan (EMP).
+- a Port Environment Strategy which is required to be maintained and an annual report provided as part of the Port Lease; - certification from Bureau Veritas of PoM's IMS to ISO 14001:2015 Environmental management systems, ISO 45001:2018 OH&S management systems, ISO 9001:2015 Quality Management Systems and ISO 55001:2014 Asset Management; and - this DP23-33 Environmental Management Plan (EMP).

-The DP23-33 EMP has been developed to meet the following objectives:
+This EMP has been prepared to fulfil the following objectives:

-- establish the processes and controls that will be implemented to ensure that DP23-33 is delivered with all risks or effects equal to or less than those identified in the risk assessment; - communicate environmental management requirements to the dredging contractor, which will also be required to meet the requirements of this EMP; and - ensure that the project does not result in unacceptable environmental impacts upon the assets, values and beneficial uses of Port Phillip including matters of national environmental significance.
+- to establish the processes and controls that will be implemented to ensure that DP23-33 is delivered with all risks or effects equal to or less than those identified in the risk assessment; - to communicate environmental management requirements to the dredging contractor, which will also be required to meet the requirements of this EMP; and - to ensure that the project does not result in unacceptable environmental impacts upon the assets, values and beneficial uses of Port Phillip including matters of national environmental significance.